karendcl/VPN/README.md

-# VPN
+# VPN Project Documentation

-a python VPN implementation
+A VPN implementation using Socket.Raw and UDP protocol